cpjko/exemple2-git/Projects/readme.md

-Add new line in readme file:
+Add new line in readme file
+Fix some space in readme filewq